openstack/magnum/specs/container-networking-model.rst

    Note: Support for daemon-labels was added in Docker 1.4.1.
 Labels for containers and images were introduced in Docker 1.6.0

-   If the --libnetwork-driver flag is specified without any labels, default configuration values of the driver will be used by the baymodel.
+   If the --network-driver flag is specified without any labels, default configuration values of the driver will be used by the baymodel.
 These defaults are set within the Heat template of the associated COE.
 Magnum should ignore label keys and/or values not understood by any of the